MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/set-up-open-shifts-across-locations.md

 Frontline managers can select **Check eligibility** in Shifts settings to check whether this feature is set up for their team.
 This check verifies requirements are met, including whether schedule groups in their area have matching schedule group codes.

-To enable open shifts they create in the schedule groups on their team to be available to other locations and to allow workers on their team to request open shifts at other locations, frontline managers on *each* team must do the following:
+To enable open shifts that they create in the schedule groups on their team to be available to other locations and to allow workers on their team to request open shifts at other locations, frontline managers on *each* team must do the following in Shifts settings:

 1. Turn on the **Allow managers to create shifts that aren’t assigned to anyone.
 Employees will be able to see and request them.** toggle, if it’s not already on.
 1. Turn on the **Open shifts across locations** toggle.
 (By default, the toggle is off.)